Recently, with the emergence of gyms like ChocoZap that are easy to visit, many people have started running to lose weight and stay healthy.

 However, recently hybrid running socks have been released that combine these fibres in a smart way to increase quick-drying and absorbency while also being durable, so it might be worth giving them a try.

-At OLENO, we also offer hybrid running socks made from our own special materials, so we hope you will take a look.
+At OLENO, we also offer hybrid running socks made from our own special materials.

 Tear resistance (abrasion resistance)

-In addition to absorbency and quick drying, another required feature is tear resistance.
+In addition to being absorbent and quick-drying, another feature required of running socks is tear resistance.

 "Ultimate ASO" running socks made from ultra-durable fibers used in military equipment